pavlosmcg/battleships/README.md

 `board.TryAddShip(ship);`

-Continue adding ships this way, and `TryAddShip` will return a boolean representing whether the ship was added (if it's position was valid)
+Continue adding ships this way, and `TryAddShip` will return a boolean representing whether the ship was added (if its position was valid)

 To take an attack, supply a tuple of coordinates (x,y) to the attack method like so:
 `board.Attack((2, 5));`